 Prompted by an earlier post of mine, reader Tung Way Yip took a shot (temporary link).
 Here, he assesses a basic metric that he calls “average arrival.”
 As I understand this, he’s assessing the likelihood that you will actually wait a given number of minutes.
 The Y-axis is the percentage of cases in which each x-value as observed.

 For a high-frequency route, this analysis is far, far more relevant to customer experience than the on-time performance metrics that most transit agencies use.
-On-time performance -- the difference between a trip's scheduled arrival time and its actual time -- is easy to measure.
-But once a line is running better than every 10 minutes, no customer is waiting specifically for the 5:32 as opposed to the 5:35 trip, so the on-time performance of that trip doesn't matter.
+On-time performance — the difference between a trip’s scheduled arrival time and its actual time — is easy to measure.
+But once a line is running better than every 10 minutes, no customer is waiting specifically for the 5:32 as opposed to the 5:35 trip, so the on-time performance of that trip doesn’t matter.
 What matters to the customer is the actual waiting time.
-That's what Mr. Tung is measuring here, and it's an analysis that others could take a lot further.
+That’s what Mr. Tung is measuring here.
+It’s an analysis that others could take a lot further.

 For a simple model of why this matters, imagine that you have a bus line running every 10 minutes, and every single bus is exactly 10 minutes late.
 From the standpoint of a classic on-time performance measure (which typically counts the percentage of trips that are more than five minutes late) this situation would be described as 100% failure, because 100% of all trips are late.
 From the customer’s standpoint, on the other hand, this would be perfection: buses are coming every 10 minutes, exactly as promised.
 Much more about this conundrum, and the choices it requires us to confront, here.